-This SIP reflects The Pensions Regulator's investment guidance for the trustee running pension schemes that offer defined benefits that was issued in March 2017 and subsequently updated in September 2019.
-The SIP also reflects the Myners principles for institutional investment decision-making which require trustee boards to act in a transparent and responsible manner.
+This SIP also reflects The Pensions Regulator's investment guidance for trustees running pension schemes that offer defined benefits that was issued in March 2017 and subsequently updated in September 2019.

 The Trustee is responsible for all aspects of the operation of the Scheme including this SIP.